pwnedSysadmin/PROXMOX_Homelab-Azure-Cloud/README.md

 apt update && apt dist-upgrade -y
 ```

-> In PVE 9, repos use the `.sources` format.
-Emptying them (not commenting) is required to avoid `Malformed entry` errors.

 ### OPNsense — WAN management access

 1. Disable **Block private networks** and **Block bogon networks** on WAN interface